testersakage/mineclonia-jtest/README.md

 The main goal of **Mineclonia** is to be a stable and performant clone of Minecraft released as free software.

-* Minecraft is aimed to be cloned as well as Minetest currently permits without resorting to hacks which are too heavyweight or complicated to maintain
+* Minecraft is aimed to be cloned as well as Luanti currently permits without resorting to hacks which are too heavyweight or complicated to maintain
 * Cloning the gameplay has highest priority
 * Cloning the interface has low priority.
 It will only be roughly imitated